chrishunt/tortoise/README.markdown

 Tortoise can be used on the command line to render logo command files.
 The output is rendered to standard out.

-    Usage: tortoise [FILE]
+    Usage: tortoise [OPTIONS] [FILE]

+    Options:
+      --ascii   Render ascii output (default)
+      --html    Render html output

-For example, if you'd like to render `drawing.logo` to `drawing.txt`:
+For example, if you'd like to render `drawing.logo` to `drawing.txt` as ascii:

     $ tortoise drawing.logo > drawing.txt

+Or as html:

+    $ tortoise --html drawing.logo > drawing.html

 Rendering The Canvas
 --------------------
-Tortoise can currently render its canvas to a string.
-Html export is planned soon (which will allow a very high resolution canvas).
-To get a string representation of the current canvas:
+Tortoise can currently render its canvas as ascii or as html.

     interpreter = Tortoise::Interpreter.new(5)

-    interpreter.to_s
+    interpreter.to_ascii  #=> return ascii
+    interpreter.to_html   #=> return html

 Supported Commands
 ------------------